markhm/sharepoint-treebrowser/README.md

   - **Flyt til arkiv** - Archived (Y/N)
   - **Forretningsenhed** - Business unit
   - **Indholdstype** - Content type
-Support the English is under development prepared.
-Please let me know if you would like to see other languages supported.
+Please let me know if you would like to see other languages supported, in particular: send me the names of the metadata columns.

 How to use:
 - Observe that the tree at the first level shows the repository, followed by the particular library at the next level.